 To my delight, some writers took the time to comment on my last newsletter: "Writing Horror for Kids" Thank you!

 Comments listed in the order they were received.

 Vampyr14 writes: What a fantastic breakdown of the different kids' genres!

 PuppyTales writes: It's been so long since I've written for children.
 You've inspired me!
 I must do it again.

 Exploring the deliciously creeped-out feelings we had as children can inspire fun story ideas!
 Thanks for commenting.

-BIG BAD WOLF submits "What's Behind Me?" and writes: You have to laugh.
+BIG BAD WOLF Is Thankful submits "What's Behind Me?" and writes: You have to laugh.

 I always enjoy my horror sprinkled with some laughter!

 Taniuska writes: Fantastic post on writing for kids, and your were spot on with your Things to Remember.
 I find voice is the hardest thing to pull off when writing for kids, not to mention it's what all agents and publishers are looking for too.
 Authentic voice.
 Loving your posts.

 Voice is the hardest part of writing from a child’s point-of-view.
 It’s not only getting the style of the words/phrasing right, but making sure that the logic (or rather, lack of logic) works with the child’s limited knowledge, experience and maturity level.
 Some adults find it very difficult to write without using their hard-won experience and cynicism.
 Thanks for replying!